Rainbow Row – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Rainbow Row

 In 1931, Judge Lionel Legge and his wife, Dorothy Porcher Legge, purchased a section of houses on East Bay Street in Charleston and painted them pastel pink based on a colonial Caribbean color scheme.
 Current and future owners followed their lead when painting their houses, and soon a ‘rainbow’ of pastels emerged, which remains today.

 It has been suggested by some locals that the houses were painted in the various pastel colors so that intoxicated sailors coming in from the port could remember which houses were their own.
-Another tale claims that these buildings belonged to merchants and were painted various colors to indicate what goods were sold in which buildings.
+Another legend claims that these buildings belonged to merchants and were painted various colors to indicate what goods were sold in which buildings.
 Though many myths persist regarding the vibrant colors that adorn these buildings, those strolling down East Bay Street can simply thank Dorothy Legge for her lively taste in exterior paint.